RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 int bluepin = 27; // select the pin for the blue LED int greenpin = 14 ;// select the pin for the green LED
 ```
-Notice that unlike with Arduino, additional PWM parameters have to be defined in the ESP32, as explained here https://randomnerdtutorials.com/esp32-pwm-arduino-ide/.
+Additional PWM parameters have to be defined in the ESP32, unlike with Arduino, as explained here https://randomnerdtutorials.com/esp32-pwm-arduino-ide/.

 **5. DHT sensor readings.**